 - Don’t expect mountain cold weather.
 Just because Julian is located in the mountains doesn’t mean you’ll need a jacket.
 Check the temperatures before you make the trip.
 San Diego in autumn could be as warm as a summer day.
 Pack plenty of water to drink and wear hats, sunscreen and close-toed shoes.

 - Make a day out of your trip to experience Julian.
 This little mining town has so many aspects aside from the apple picking.
-Drive to Main Street, have lunch at one of the country cafes and pick up a pie to take home.
-Julian is best when you allow yourself an entire day to explore.
+Julian is best when you allow yourself an entire day to explore––but due to Covid-19, research which shops and restaurants will be open during your visit and plan accordingly.

 –– Beth Shea & Leah R. Singer